dm-cdb/Microchip/XC8/XC8-pwm.X/readme.md

  - CCPR1L = 62 <br>

 The following steps should be followed :
-- Disable the PWM pin (CCP1) output drivers by setting the associated TRIS bit.
+- Set the GP2 PWM pin (CCP1) as input drivers by setting the associated TRIS bit.
 -  Set the PWM period by loading the PR2 register.
 -  Configure the CCP module for the PWM mode by loading the CCP1CON register with the appropriate values.
 -  Set the PWM duty cycle by loading the CCPR1L register and (optionaly) DC1B bits of the CCP1CON register.